Aptoide, an alternative marketplace (Store) για εφαρμογές Android, removed the popular Popcorn Time and Showbox lists from its repositories.

 Popcorn Time and Showbox are free applications that allow users to view videos.
 Both support BitTorrent streaming and are regularly linked to piracy.
 This has often led app developers into legal trouble.

-"The defendants should take steps to stop the mass hijacking of the movie shows run by Show Box app and Popcorn Time," the complaint said.
+"The defendants should take measures to stop the mass piracy of moviesgraphics movies carried by the Show Box app and Popcorn Time,” the complaint states.

 The producers state that the Aptoide store displays both applications as "reliable" which means that they are "100% secure".
 While 100% refers to security issues, the plaintiffs consider it as a promotion of the application.

-According to Aptoide's statistics, the two apps are quite popular.
-Popcorn Time has been downloaded from 500.000 down to 3 millions times, while Showbox has between 5 and 25 million downloads.
-This is no surprise as both apps are described as great sources for free movies.
+According to Aptoide statistics, the two applications are quite popular.
+Popcorn Time has descended from 500.000 to 3 millions of times while Showbox has millions of downloads from 5 to 25.
+This is not surprising, as both applications are described as excellent sources for free movies.

 Copyright owners are naturally seeking damages for alleged violations, as well as a court order that will stop Aptoide store from providing these apps to the public.